mindspore-ai/docs/docs/mindspore/source_en/design/dynamic_graph_and_static_graph.md

    RuntimeError: The 'setitem' operation does not support the type [External, Int64, Int64].
    ```

-4. JIT Fallback in the Runtime phase is not supported.

-   When JIT Fallback handles unsupported syntax expressions, it will generate corresponding nodes that need to be derived and executed in the compile-time phase, otherwise these nodes will raise an error when passed to the runtime.
-The sample code is as follows. `np.add(x, y)` will generate the corresponding node, as the return value of the function will be passed to the runtime, an error is reported.
-In this use case, the computed NumPy data type can be converted to a Tensor type, i.e., the Tensor() method can be called, allowing the program to execute properly.

-    ```python
-    import numpy as np
-    import mindspore as ms

-    @ms.jit
-    def test_np_add():
-        x = np.array([1, 2, 3, 4, 5])
-        y = np.array([1, 2, 3, 4, 5])
-        return np.add(x, y)
-        # return Tensor(np.add(x, y)) # If the Tensor() method is called to pass the result, the program will be able to execute normally.

-    np_add_res = test_np_add()
-    ```

-    The error message is reported as follows:

-    ```text
-    Should not use Python object in runtime, node: ValueNode<InterpretedObject> InterpretedObject: '[2 4 6 8 10]'
-    ```

-    It should be noted that in the constant scenario, the operation results on NumPy integer data and floating-point data will be converted to constants for storage, so their results can be used as function return values.
+4. It should be noted that in the constant scenario, the operation results on NumPy integer data and floating-point data will be converted to constants for storage, so their results can be used as function return values.
 For example:

     ```python
     import numpy as np